adinashby/TransactionalWebAppsCohort12/Lectures/Lecture 3 - Introduction to EJS and Express.js.md

 4. Open a terminal and navigate to the directory containing `app.js`.
 5. Install the dependencies with the command: `npm install`.
 6. Run the server with the command: `npm start` or `node app.js`.
-7. Open a browser and navigate to `http://localhost:3000` to see the home page Navigate to `/about` and other routes to see the respective pages.
+7. Open a browser and navigate to `http://localhost:3000` to see the home page.
+8. Navigate to `/about` and other routes to see the respective pages.